forge-create-issue

 Title: Use conventional commit format — <type>(<scope>): <description>

-Labels: Discover available labels with gh label list.
+Labels: When using GitHub, discover available labels with gh label list.
+When using the markdown provider, choose labels freely — there is no predefined set.
 Apply at least one type label and relevant area labels.

 Body structure: